 - She may begin to repeat a few syllables and will enjoy hearing the sound of it.
 Encourage her by speaking to her and pointing at the things she finds interesting to help her learn to associate the correct words and objects.

 - Most babies are ready to move on to solid foods by this age.
 If your baby is starting to sit with support and can hold her head steady, then she is most likely going to be able to use her tongue to move her food to the back of her mouth in order to swallow.

-- She will be able to pass objects from hand to hand and will be able to “rake” which is basically using both her arms to shovel what she wants towards herself.
+- She will be able to pass objects from one hand to the other and will be able to “rake”, which is basically using both her arms to shovel what she wants towards herself.

-- She laughs a lot at this age.
+- She also laughs a lot at this age.

 [Also Read: 6 Months Old Baby Milestones]

 Feeding your baby some sort of cereal a few times a day as well as her usual feeding of breast milk or formula is probably what you have been doing all this time; however, it is now time to start weaning her onto more solid food.
 Start with easily digestible foods like moong dal rice mix, rice porridge and wheat porridge and can also include pureed fruits like papaya, mango, mashed ripe banana, mashed veggies like potatoes, sweet potatoes or carrots.
 Introduce different food to your baby slowly, one each day, and keep an eye out for any allergic reactions.